 There are two major cost-associated considerations when booking a Disney cruise based on the destination.
 These include the ports you will be sailing (including length of the cruise) and the port you will be departing from.

 For example, Alaska is one of the most coveted (and therefore pricy) cruise destinations.
-However, if your family lives on the West Coast and can easily jump to Vancouver, transportation won’t be as big of a hassle.
+However, if your family lives on the West Coast and can easily jump up to Vancouver, transportation won’t be as big of a hassle.

 The same is true for families in Florida.
 Port Canaveral is the ultimate Disney homeport, just miles from Walt Disney World in Orlando.
 So, cruisers within driving distance can cut costs by choosing a port that doesn’t involve long-haul airfare.